-Credit may be available for prior college-level learning gained informally.
-Check you're on the shortest path to degree completion by discussing your answer to these questions in your first advising meeting.
-(Up to 30% of undergraduate program credits and up to 6 graduate credits may be earned through prior learning assessment.
+Check you're on the shortest path to degree completion by discussing these questions in your first advising meeting.
+Up to 30% of undergraduate credits and 6 credits at the masters level may be earned through prior learning assessment.
 Students awarded prior learning credit are five times more likely to complete their degree with savings in time and money.

-If English is not the language in which you completed high school studies, review your transcripts with the International Language Studies Department for possible credit.
-You may also earn credit-by-examinations available in French, German, Italian, Korean, Mandarin, Norwegian, Portuguese, Romanian, Russian, or Spanish (other languages may be arranged).
+If English is not the language in which you completed high school studies, review your transcripts with the International Languages Department for possible credit or ACE language requirement waiver.
+Exams are available in French, German, Italian, Korean, Mandarin, Norwegian, Portuguese, Romanian, Russian, or Spanish (other languages may be arranged).
 Advanced standing options are possible too.

 If yes, consult these tables to find what credit may be counted towards your Andrews degree.
 Be sure to discuss this with your academic advisor before registering for your first semester.
 Email firstname.lastname@example.org to request that your high school transcript be articulated, if the expected credits are not visible on your university academic record (linked through your IVUE page).